grey-fish/grey-fish.github.io/HTB/Cronos.md

 ![](./images/cronos_adminpanel.png)

 <br/>
-I tried basic payloads and got in with a simple SQL authentication bypass payload:<br/>
+Tried some basic payloads and got in with a simple SQL authentication bypass payload:<br/>
     `admin' or '1'='1'#`  or  `admin' #`     worked for me.

 We can see the request in Burp for the same